Tucupita Marcano Player Props: Pirates vs. Cardinals

 Tucupita Marcano At The Plate

-- Marcano is hitting .263 with nine doubles, a triple, three home runs and six walks.
+- Marcano is batting .275 with nine doubles, a triple, three home runs and six walks.

-- Marcano has driven in a run in six games this year (17.6%), including two games with multiple runs batted in.
+- In six games this year (17.1%), Marcano has picked up an RBI, including two games with multiple runs batted in.

-- In 10 of 34 games this year, he has scored, including multiple runs once.
+- He has scored at least once 10 times this season (28.6%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.